uncaged-coder/work_log_fit/README.md

 This project is distributed under the MIT license.

+# Warning

+I did this application in one week, in my freetime, and without any knowledge of flutter and dart.
+So I did this to learn, and after one week, i can clearly see that it could be simpler.
+One day, I will maybe rewrite it and make it simpler later, but in the mean time, this version is working fine on linux.
+Yes, I didnt yet try it on android, but it should work.

 # Everkinetic image

 The Work Log Fit application enhances the user experience by incorporating visual representations of different exercises.